paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 **Parameters**:

-- `hash`: String containing an hexadecimal-encoded hash of the header of the block whose storage to fetch.
+- `hash`: String containing a hexadecimal-encoded hash of the header of the block whose storage to fetch.
 - `items`: Array of objects.
 The structure of these objects is found below.
 - `childTrie`: `null` for main storage look-ups, or a string containing the hexadecimal-encoded key of the child trie of the "default" namespace.